aaronparker/aaronparker.github.io/_posts/2011-11-07-sequencing-google-chrome-15.md

 [Chrome stores preferences, extensions and other user data](http://www.chromium.org/user-experience/user-data-directory)in:

-  * %LOCALAPPDATA%\Google\Chrome\User Data\Default (preferences, bookmarks etc. **and** browser cache)
+* `%LOCALAPPDATA%\Google\Chrome\User Data\Default` (preferences, bookmarks etc. **and** browser cache)

-I don't know why Google has chosen this location by default, however I suspect that it may be to encourage users to signup for a Google account to enable the [native syncing features of the browser](http://www.google.com/support/chrome/bin/answer.py?hl=en&answer=165139&topic=1693469).
+I don't know why Google has chosen this location by default, however I suspect that it may be to encourage users to sign up for a Google account to enable the [native syncing features of the browser](http://www.google.com/support/chrome/bin/answer.py?hl=en&answer=165139&topic=1693469).
 The Chrome User Data folder can become very large and that's without the Cache folder.
 You could potentially hit the limit of the user PKG file size.

 Whether you the Chrome user profile in the package will depend on your specific deployment requirements; however my recommendation is to use this sync feature and leave the User Data outside of the App-V package.

 There are a couple of reasons why this approach is a good idea:

 * Some of the configuration files within the Chrome profile include hard-codes paths – challenging if your App-V virtual drive changes between clients
 * Virtualizing the profile increases the complexity of upgrading Chrome packages especially challenging given how often the browser is updated.
 By storing the Chrome profile on the real file system, Chrome can be deployed via completely unrelated packages – no need to create upgrade versions

 By not virtualizing the user profile you will gain some flexibility with your Chrome deployment.